 Makeup for Women of Colour

-New makeup brands made just for women of colour were launched e.g. Fashion Fair Cosmetics debuted in 1973, and had adverts featuring Natalie Cole, Aretha Franklin and Diahann Carroll.
+During the 1970s, the makeup needs of women of colour started to be better recognised.
+It led to the launch of new makeup brands for black women.
+For instance, Fashion Fair cosmetics debuted in 1973 and had adverts featuring Natalie Cole, Aretha Franklin and Diahann Carroll.

-Established brands expanded their ranges to include makeup for darker skin tones – and Avon was way ahead of other brands.
-It had started to use black women in the 1950s to sell to its black customers, and progressed to using native models in its international adverts, rather than just white models.
+Established brands also started to expand their ranges to include makeup for darker skin tones.
+Avon was way ahead of other brands.
+For instance, it had black female representatives in the 1950s selling to its black customers.
+Avon then progressed to using women of colour in its international adverts, rather than just white models.

 1970s Makeup Elements

 Having a sheen or pearlescent glow to the skin was popular – all part of the natural, youthful look.
 Heavy foundation was not part of the natural look either, making sheer products popular.